Roosterbear/tips/apuntes/web_css.md

 }
 ```

-__Cursor__ ✋🏼 <br/>
+### Cursor ✋🏼

-If we want to change the aspect of the mouse cursor, we can chang it with: <br/>
+> If we want to change the aspect of the mouse cursor,
+> we can chang it with:
-pointer, crosshair, e-resize, grab, help, move, progress, text, wait, no-allowed, no-drop <br/>
+> pointer, crosshair, e-resize, grab, help, move,
+> progress, text, wait, no-allowed, no-drop

 ## RESPONSIVE DESIGN 🦎 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 ### Media Queries -----------------------------------------------------

-It is a way to adapt the content to screen sizes. <br/>
+> It is a way to adapt the content to screen sizes.

 ```css
 @media (min-width: 768px){